-i.
-Sections 97392(a)(12), 97394(a)(13), and 97400(a)(13)(A), Data Security for Enclave Access
+Sections 97392(a)(17+2), 97393(a)(17), 97394(a)(18+3), and 97400(a)(16+3)(A), Data Security for Unauthorized Disclosure of Confidential Data Enclave Access

 These subsections are for Enclave access and require a data applicant to state their "security measures to protect against the unauthorized disclosure of confidential data" and gives examples of specific information to provide, such as the physical security for each physical location where access will take place, controls on who can view the data, and background screening for individuals who will access the data.
 This is related to the requirement above in which HCAI requires information about the physical location of individuals accessing data (see above regarding "List of Contractors and Individuals").